 Instead, we should strive for a more balanced immune system, one that can identify and attack harmful microorganisms without turning against its own cells and tissues.
 To do so, it’s important to understand that the immune system is a complex and dynamic network of organs, tissues, and cells that work closely together to defend the body against harmful pathogens.

-It makes sense, then, that certain diet and lifestyle changes may positively impact the body’s natural defense mechanism and influence your immune response.
+Certain diet and lifestyle changes are known to positively impact the body’s natural defense mechanism and influence your immune response.

 Here 5 tips for balancing your immune system naturally.